Location - Girringun National Park, North Queensland, Australia

 Option 2: Rappel from tree.

-Continue to rock hop down the creek until you near one of the old, disused roads.
+Continue to rock hop down the creek until you are near one of the old, disused roads.
 Navigate along that road until you reach your vehicle.

 The canyon is best done with a car shuttle.
 The lower Range View Nature Refuge road is overgrown so it's recommended to have a four-wheel drive with a screen to prevent grass seeds and leaves from blocking your car's radiator.

 Your team should have good navigation skills and appropriate experience.
 This trip requires a car shuttle.
-It's a two hour drive north towards Mount Fox.
+It's a two-hour drive north towards Mount Fox.